Use play therapy to stimulate language development

 Most small children lack the motor skills to spin a top, stuff a jack-in-the-box back into the box, or wind up a clockwork toy, so they have to get me to help.
 This gives me an opportunity to "play hard-to-get" until the child communicates his desire to me in a way consistent with his goals.
 The really great thing about this tactic is its flexibility.
 If I'm working with a severely autistic child who does very little communicating, I might require him to make eye contact with me and hold the toy out toward me; if the child makes eye contact but doesn't produce words, the goal might be to sign or say "go" or "help".
 If the child is saying one or two words, I might work on increasing the variety of words or length and complexity of phrases the child produces.

-You can do a similar thing using jelly-beans or other treats as the reward, as demonstrated in
+You can do a similar thing using jelly-beans or other treats as the reward, as demonstrated in the video below.
+Warning: you may have to watch it more than once through, because the cuteness of the kid is a bit distracting.

-I don't like to rely too heavily on food, though, so I like to find toys and other activities that will motivate the child.
 Why ditch the batteries?
 A lot of battery-operated toys only require the child to push a button or move a switch to get it to do its thing.
 This gives the child a greater degree of independence, which has its advantages; but it also takes away the incentive to ask for help.
 For this reason, most of the toys I use for play therapy are not battery operated.
 This is not an absolute rule—I do make exceptions.
 For example, I saw a sound bingo game yesterday while window shopping with my daughter.
 You push a button and the device makes a sound, like a horn honking or a dog barking.
 Players then select the picture on their card that matches the sound (car, dog).
 I didn't buy it, but I might consider it for a supplemental activity to train early phonological awareness.
 However, it probably would not be my first choice for trying to stimulate expressive language in a toddler.
-In addition to the toys I mentioned earlier, I'm also a big fan of wooden blocks, toy cars, train sets, stacking cups/rings, busy beads, Magnadoodle, Lego or Duplo blocks, Fisher-Price/Little People sets, plastic food, marble rollers, and puzzles.
-As you play, remember to follow your child's lead and let his focus be your guide.
-If he's not interested in the top you're spinning, ditch it and focus on whatever is holding his attention.
-If your child has a lot of battery-operated toys, you'll want to have them stowed out of sight and out of reach so that they don't distract from the more beneficial toys and activities.

 Return from Play Therapy to Tips & Ideas